Abraham1011/degradr/paper/paper.md

   - `predict_rul()`: computes RUL distributions using Bayesian updating conditional on observed data.
 Works with both fixed-threshold and random-threshold models.
   - Returns the point estimate of the RUL for each unit.

+- **Distribution of Remaining Useful Life**
+  - `prul()`: computes RUL distributions using Bayesian updating conditional on observed data.
+Works with both fixed-threshold and random-threshold models.
+  - returns the probability that the RUL is less than a time t.

+- **Quantile function of Remaining Useful Life**
+  - `qrul()`: computes RUL distributions using Bayesian updating conditional on observed data and computes the quantile function of Remaining Useful Life.
+Works with both fixed-threshold and random-threshold models.
+  - Returns quantiles of the Remaining Life Distribution for one or more units based on their observed degradation signals and a fitted model.

 - **Visualization**
   - `plot_degradr()`: plots degradation trajectories for multiple units, with optional failure threshold overlays.